It won’t take long to do an online booking

-Jane moved from Canterbury to Oamaru with her husband and their two children 14 years ago.
-Jane has been a registered comprehensive nurse for more than 20 years.
+Jane moved from Canterbury to Oamaru with her husband and their two children 18 years ago.
+Jane has been a registered comprehensive nurse for nearly 25 years.
 Jane and her family own a hill country sheep and beef property in the wonderfully friendly and supportive community of Five Forks.
-On moving to Oamaru Jane initially worked at Oamaru Public Hospital and almost five years ago made the change to practice nursing.
+On moving to Oamaru Jane initially worked at Oamaru Public Hospital and then made the change to practice nursing.
 Jane states becoming a nurse has been a highlight of her life and she loves her career.
 Jane prides herself daily to do the best she can for whoever she is caring for.
 Whether this is a baby/child being immunised, a deep wound being redressed or resolving someone's request, result or query, Jane would like to think that she has made it the best experience and outcome it can be.
 Every individual should feel that they have been well cared for.
 Outside of work Jane's passions are working with and alongside her husband and children on their sheep and beef property, being involved, helping, watching and encouraging their children with their schooling and many extracurricular activities, being an active part of her children's school and her community and keeping herself fit and active.
 Jane looks forward to meeting all of Oamaru Doctors current and new patients and to give you the best care possible.

 NURSERead More >